Screening Mammogram

 Learn More About Screening Mammogram

-On the day of the examination, do not wear talcum powder, deodorant, lotion or perfume under your arms or on your breasts.
-These substances can cause artifacts on your mammogram making the images harder to interpret.
-Deodorant will be available to you after your exam.
+- Do not apply deodorant, lotion, talcum powder, or perfume under your arms or on your breasts.
+These can show up on the images and make them harder to read.
+We’ll have deodorant available for you after your exam.

-Wear two-piece clothing so that you only have to remove your top and bra for the examination.
+- Wear a two-piece outfit, so you’ll only need to remove your top and bra.

 Screening mammography results will be sent to you and your physician within two weeks.
 If you are called back for additional mammographic views, do not be alarmed.
 Often times more views are needed in order to make an accurate diagnosis.
 If this is the case a member of our staff will contact you personally to discuss the recommended next step.
 This is called a diagnostic mammogram.